hmer-package/website/index.md

 In the _hmer_ package, to train emulators, we forego a full Bayesian approach and instead focus on Bayes linear updates (for details, see e.g. [this book](https://onlinelibrary.wiley.com/doi/book/10.1002/9780470065662)).
 This has the advantage of being quick to evaluate, and does not require us to supply full probabilistic specifications for all parameters of the emulator.

-## Template to set up HME on your model
-This repository contains an R-script called _Template_hmer_script_ that will guide you through setting up history matching with emulation on your model of interest.

 ## Package development contributors

 - [Andrew Iskauskas](https://www.durham.ac.uk/staff/andrew-iskauskas/)